jonathanHuwP/CrystalGrowthTracker/paper.md

 Much of the output of global fine chemicals industries consists of crystalline powders produced by precipitation from solution.
 Since the geometry of a crystal is the result of differential growth rates on different crystal planes, there is great commercial interest in studying the growth rates of crystal faces in the early stages of crystallization.
 One approach is to use the X-rays of synchrotron radiation [@Baruchel2013] to produce 2D shadowgraphs of crystals precipitating onto a substrate.

-Existing image analysis packages such as ImageJ, popular with scientific users, is designed for single images and does not handle video data well.
+Existing image analysis packages such as ImageJ, popular with scientific users, are designed for single images and does not handle video data well.
 For example, Das originally took eighteen months to annotate one video using ImageJ.
 Alternative video display and editing software is designed for entertainment and does not allow annotation and measurement of features, and some packages will not work with high resolution video.

 Videos of the shadow graphs first need enhancement using packages such as Euler’s Magnifier [@Wu12Eulerian] and some statistical analysis of the raw video is desirable to find regions of interest.  **CrystalGrowthTracker** has been developed to assist in the analysis of videos of the raw and enhanced videos.
 The package was developed by Leng and Pickering, with specifications provided by Schroeder.
 Das beta tested and presented on the project [@das:bca21], [@das:isic21].
 Details of the experiments can be found in [@10.1117/12.2530698], the resulting videos were shared with the developers so this data analysis software could be developed.